OWASP/CheatSheetSeries/cheatsheets/Multifactor_Authentication_Cheat_Sheet.md

 - Prompt the user to try another form of MFA
     - For example, an SMS code rather than using their hardware OTP token.
 - Allow the user to attempt to [reset their MFA](#resetting-mfa).
-- Notify the user of the failed login attempt, and encourage them to change their password if they don't recognise it.
+- Notify the user of the failed login attempt, and encourage them to change their password if they don't recognize it.
     - The notification should include the time, browser and geographic location of the login attempt.
     - This should be displayed next time they login, and optionally emailed to them as well.